 Due to the advancement of technology, the use of computers has increased day by day.
 People do most of their work by personal computer and on the Internet.
 Employees of an office need quick access to information to perform their duties.
 Local Area Network is a tool that can help them to do this.

 The LAN uses computer cables and computer protocols to connect two or more computer systems so that all people in that geographical location can simultaneously connect to each other.
 In this article, we make you more familiar with the concept of local area networks.
 Please stay with us until the end of this article.

 What is a Local Area Network?

 LAN or Local Area Network is a group of computers connected to each other that are used in small environments such as a building or an office.
-Coaxial cable or twisted pair cables are used for communication between two or more personal computers in LAN.
+Coaxial cables or twisted pair cables are used as communication channels between two or more personal computers in LAN.